shbarman/RestApi/README.md

 For every above mentioned API endpoints, proper status codes are returned when validation check fails.
 If a resource at any given API is changed a new ETag value is generated to handle the **cache** thereby, making it more *efficient and saving bandwidth*.

-Elastic Search is implmenetd because of its high scalability and *NOSQLDB* property.
+Elastic Search is implemented because of its high scalability and *NOSQLDB* property.
 It uses JSON document files and structure based documents instead of tables and schema.

 For specific to this project:-